ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-lnw-underlay-frr.md

 Option 2: If we are unable to spawn VM's on top of the VF's, we can leverage kernel network namespaces.
 Move each VF to a network namespace and assign IP addresses.
 Example: Below config is provided for one VM, and considering each namespace is in one VLAN.
-Extend this to 8 namespaces.
+Extend this to other namespaces.

 ```bash
 ip netns add VM0